Uniswap/docs/docs/V3/concepts/oracle.md

 The tick accumulator stores the cumulative sum of the active tick at the time of the observation.
 The tick accumulator value increases monotonically and grows by the value of the current tick - per second.

-> To derive the tick as of the given timestamp, the caller needs to retrieve an observation before the given timestamp, take the delta of the two values, and divide by the time elapsed between them.
+To derive the tick as of the given timestamp, the caller needs to retrieve an observation before the given timestamp, take the delta of the two values, and divide by the time elapsed between them.
+Calculating a TWAP from the price accumulator is also covered in the [**whitepaper**](https://uniswap.org/whitepaper-v3.pdf).

 ## Liquidity Accumulator